skypilot-org/skypilot/docs/source/reference/storage.rst

           files change between runs, new files are synced to the bucket.

-        mode: str; either of MOUNT or COPY; default: MOUNT Whether to mount the storage object by copying files, or actually mounting the remote storage object.
-With MOUNT mode, files are streamed from the remote object store and writes are replicated to the object store (and consequently, to other workers mounting the same Storage).
-          With COPY mode, files are copied at VM initialization and any writes to the mount path will not be replicated on the object store.
+        mode: str; either of MOUNT or COPY; default: MOUNT Whether attach the bucket by copying files, or mounting the remote bucket.
+With MOUNT mode, files are streamed from the remote bucket and writes are replicated to the object store (and consequently, to other workers mounting the same Storage).
+With COPY mode, files are copied at VM initialization and any writes to the mount path will not be replicated on the bucket.